saidvandeklundert/batfish/blog.md

 Then, we run `bf.q.testFilters` and pas it the flow and reference the name of the filter against which we want to test the flow.
 The DataFrame returned by `bf.q.testFilters` will inform us on whether or not the flow is permitted or denied under the "Action" column.
 So, we test to see that none of the nodes that report a "DENY" for this flow and filter combination.

+Note that in addition to being able to work with stateless access-lists, Batfish also has the capabilities to working with stateful firewall rules for a variety of firewalls.

+## Things that Batfish does not do (yet)

+For a number of reasons, Batfish is not going to be able to capture everything.
+First of all, you could be using a vendor that is not supported by Batfish.
+But apart from that, there are going to be parts of the configuration that Batfish does not understand.
+Some notable examples that caught my eye:
+- MPLS
+- IPv6
+- QoS configuration constructs

+This is not an exhaustive list.
+The best way to see how well your network configurations are supported by Batfish is simply going to be by trying it out.
+Clone [this](https://github.com/saidvandeklundert/batfish/) repo, follow the quickstart and replace the configurations in the snapshot directory with your own.

 ## Conclusion